Location: Castiglione del Lago, Perugia, Italy

 Both courses are non-prerequisite and mandatory.
 They include fieldtrips to various archaeological and cultural sites, including an overnight trip to Rome.
 Fieldtrips are designed to enhance student understanding of the territory’s history, while also providing the opportunity to study and visit neighboring archaeological sites and major museum collections.

-The last two years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex and a possible Roman road.
+The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex and a possible Roman road.
 The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.
 Umbra Institute’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design and preliminary survey of the territory, to methods of data collection in the field and digging, to the cataloging and display of archaeological remains.
 Investigating the archaeological heritage of this landscape, our project provides an instructive example of how different civilizations built upon one another in the same geographic area.

 In keeping with the Umbra Institute’s community engagement philosophy, the project is long term and runs in cooperation with the municipality of Castiglione.
 In this context, students will collaborate with the local archaeological museum learning methods and theories in museum science.